A Framework of Inertial Alternating Direction Method of Multipliers for Non-Convex Non-Smooth Optimization: Introduction

-The above mentioned upper bound functions are specific examples of surrogate functions for $\mL(\cdot, y^k,\omega^k)$ (see Definition~\ref{def:surrogate}) while each method of updating $x$ corresponds to a majorization-minimization (MM) step.
-In the convex setting (that is, $f(x,y)$ is convex), \cite{Lu2016} and \cite{HongADMM2020} use the MM principle to unify and generalize the convergence analysis of many ADMM for multi-blocks problems (that is, $s>1$).
-However, ADMM with the MM principle has not been studied for the nonconvex problem~\eqref{model}, to the best of our knowledge.
+For example, if $\phi(x)=\|x\|_{\mathcal Q}^2=\langle x, \mathcal Q x\rangle$ then $\mathbf D_\phi(a,b)=\|a - b\|^2_{\mathcal Q}$.
+This upper bound leads to proximal ADMM, see \cite{DengYin2012,Li2015}.
+The above mentioned upper bound functions are specific examples of surrogate functions for $\mL(\cdot, y^k,\omega^k)$ (see Definition~\ref{def:surrogate} at page~\pageref{def:surrogate} for the definition of a surrogate function) while each method of updating $x$ corresponds to a majorization-minimization (MM) step that minimizes the corresponding majorizer/surrogate function (see \cite{Sun2017} for more specific examples of the MM procedure).
+In the convex setting (that is, $f(\cdot,\cdot)$ is convex), \cite{Lu2016} and \cite{HongADMM2020} use the MM principle to unify and generalize the convergence analysis of many ADMM for multi-blocks problems (that is, $s>1$).
+However, ADMM with the MM principle has not been studied for the \emph{nonconvex} problem~\eqref{model}, to the best of our knowledge.

-When the linear coupling constraint is absent, the block coordinate descent (BCD) method is a standard approach to solve~\eqref{model}. \cite{Razaviyayn2013} proposed the block successive upper-bound minimization (BSUM) framework that employs the MM principle in each block update.
+When the linear coupling constraint is absent, the block coordinate descent (BCD) method is a standard approach to solve~\eqref{model}.
+Razaviyayn et al.~\cite{Razaviyayn2013} proposed the block successive upper-bound minimization (BSUM) framework that employs the MM principle in each block update.
 By employing suitable surrogate functions in each block update, BSUM recovers the typical BCD methods, for example of \cite{GRIPPO20001,Hildreth,Powell1973,Tseng2001,Beck2013,Bolte2014,Tseng2009}.
-In the non-convex setting, BCD methods with inertial terms have also been studied and they have showed significant improvement in their practical performance, see for example \cite{Ochs2019,Xu2013,Xu2017,Pock2016,Hien_ICML2020}.
-Recently, the authors in \cite{Titan2020} propose an inertial block MM framework for solving~\eqref{model} without the linear coupling constraint.
-To the best of our knowledge, ADMM with inertial terms for the primal variables have not been studied for the nonconvex setting although they have been analysed for the convex setting; see \cite{LiLin2019,Ouyang2015}.
+In the non-convex setting, BCD methods with inertial terms\footnote{We use in this paper the terminology ``inertial" to mean that an inertial term that involves the current iterate and the previous iterates is added to the objective of the subproblem to update each block, see \cite{Titan2020}.} have also been studied, and have showed significant improvement in their practical performance; \hien{see, e.g.,~\cite{Ochs2019} for inertial BCD methods with heavy-ball acceleration, \cite{Xu2013,Xu2017} for inertial BCD methods with Nesterov-type acceleration, and \cite{Pock2016,Hien_ICML2020} for inertial BCD methods that use two extrapolation points.} Recently, the authors in~\cite{Titan2020} proposed a general inertial block MM framework for solving~\eqref{model} without the linear coupling constraint.
+To the best of our knowledge, inertial ADMM with \hien{\emph{Nesterov-type acceleration for the primal variables}} have not been studied in the nonconvex case of~\eqref{model} although some variants of ADMM with inertial terms for the primal variables have been analysed in the convex case (\hien{that is, when both $F$ and $h$ are convex}); see e.g., \cite{Buccini2020,LiLin2019,Ouyang2015}.